Moving to Italy

 - Elective Residency Visa: For retirees or individuals with independent income wishing to live in Italy.

-Check the Numbeo Cost of Living Index for more details.
+Check the Numbeo Cost of Living Index For more details, visit the.

 Be prepared with proof of income and references when renting a property.

-- EU citizens can use their European Health Insurance Card (EHIC) for short stays.
+- EU citizens can use their EHIC card for temporary stays.

-Learn more about the healthcare system on the Italian Ministry of Health website.
+Learn more about on the Italian National Health Service website.

-Italy offers free public education and internationally renowned universities such as the University of Bologna and Sapienza University in Rome.
-International schools are also available for expatriate families.
+Italy offers free public education and has world-renowned universities.
+International schools are available in major cities for expatriate families.

-- Learn basic Italian phrases to communicate effectively.
+- Learn basic Italian phrases for daily interactions.